1Hive/conviction-voting-cadcad/README.md

 ![](images/cv_background_1.PNG)

-Legacy voting systems face several difficulties in transforming private, distributed, continuous and time varying individual signals into public, centralized, discrete and event-based outcomes.
+Legacy voting systems face several difficulties in transforming private, distributed, continuous and time varying individual signals (e.g. desiring our roads to be safer) into public, centralized, discrete and event-based collective outcomes (e.g. filling potholes on streets in your neighbourhood).
 Conviction Voting is a real-time governance tool designed to aggregate collective preferences, expressed continuously.

 ![](images/cv_background_2.png)